qmk/qmk_firmware/converter/adb_usb/README.md

 LOCKING CAPSLOCK
 ----------------
-Many old ADB keyboards have mechanical push-lock switch for Capslock key.
-This converter support the locking Capslock key by default.
+Many of old ADB keyboards have mechanical push-lock switch for Capslock key and this converter supports the locking Capslock key by default.
+See README in top directory for more detail about this feature.
-This feature will prevent you from remaping as normal key.
-You can disable the feature by *commenting out* a macro in config.h like this:

-    //#define MATRIX_HAS_LOCKING_CAPS

 Also you may want to remove locking pin from the push-lock switch to use capslock as a normal momentary switch. http://www.youtube.com/watch?v=9wqnt2mGJ2Y